Global Health International Research

 Division of Infectious Diseases

-With the support of the CCHMC Place Outcomes Award and with Principal Investigator Dr. Amy Rule’s leadership, we have been investigating the recommended reprocessing of HBB equipment at Tenwek Hospital in Bomet, Kenya, hoping to improve reprocessing in low-resource settings.
+With the support of the Cincinnati Children's Place Outcomes Award and with Principal Investigator Dr. Amy Rule’s leadership, we have been investigating the recommended reprocessing of HBB equipment at Tenwek Hospital in Bomet, Kenya, hoping to improve reprocessing in low-resource settings.
 We are also looking at neonatal sepsis outcomes after different equipment reprocessing methods.
 We plan to continue implementation coaching and final data analysis in the coming months.

 Conrad R. Cole MD, MPH, MSc